Asteroid Observing Program Coordinator:

-The Asteroid Program is one of the Astronomical League's observing award programs.
-Its purpose is to encourage amateurs to learn to identify and observe asteroids.
-While the deep sky objects observable by amateurs remain the same, year after year, the asteroids (like the other planets) are constantly moving against the background of the constellations.
+The Asteroid Observing Program's purpose is to encourage amateur astronomers to learn to identify and observe asteroids.
+While the deep sky objects observable by amateurs remain the same, year after year, the asteroids (like the planets) are constantly moving against the background of the constellations.
 By learning to identify asteroids you will greatly enhance your observing skills.

 Since asteroids appear as points of light, rather than extended objects, they do not suffer from light pollution as much as deep sky objects.
 Hence an asteroid observing program can be carried out quite successfully from urban or suburban locations.

 Some amateurs who have mastered the asteroid observing techniques have gone on to make serious scientific contributions.
 These include:

-The Asteroid Program offers two levels of awards as shown below.
+The Asteroid Observing Program offers two levels of awards as shown below.
 Next to each level there is listed the minimum size telescope that may be needed to observe the specified number of asteroids.

 |Certification||Asteroids Required||Award||Minimum Telescope Size|

 |Gold||100||certificate & pin||6-inch|

-To qualify for an AL's Asteroid Program Certificate, you must be a member of the Astronomical League, either through an affiliated society or as a Member-at-Large, and you must observe and confirm the required number of asteroids.
+To qualify for an Asteroid Observing Program Certificate, you must be a member of the Astronomical League, either through an affiliated society or as a Member at Large, and you must observe and confirm the required number of asteroids.

-To receive your certificate and award pin, you should send a copy of your observations along with your name, mailing address, email, phone number club affiliation, and to whom the certification should be sent, to:
+To receive your certificate and pin, you should send a copy of your observations along with your name, mailing address, email address, phone number, club affiliation, and to whom the certification should be sent, to: